andrewlalis/handy-httpd/docs/src/guide/README.md

 void main() {
     auto server = new HttpServer((ref ctx) {
-        ctx.response.okResponse();
+        ctx.response.setStatus(HttpStatus.OK);
     });
     server.start();
 }
 ```

-The above code creates and starts an HTTP server that simple responds with a `200 Ok` response to any request.
+The above code creates and starts an HTTP server that simple responds with a `200 OK` response to any request.
 The full example is available [on GitHub](https://github.com/andrewlalis/handy-httpd/tree/main/examples/single-file-server).